bbauska/W3Cx-1of5-CSS.0x/README.md

 -   Learn how to apply basic design principals based on the context of your HTML elements

--   Explore CSS and HTML\'s accessibility features and how you can design your page to accommodate a diverse audience
+-   Explore CSS and HTML&#39;s accessibility features and how you can design your page to accommodate a diverse audience

 -   Introduce you to features to help internationalize your page and make it easier for those viewing it in different languages